 Marine Companies 1 and 9 are very different looking buildings, with important similarities: innovative application of green features; the resolution of complex pier, harbor and wave dynamics; the balance of public and private activity.
 They also share in a kind of symbolism: both signify the Fire Department’s commitment to announcing the essential services it provides through investment in design that prioritizes community, functionality, sustainability and elegance.
 Perhaps that is their most important contribution to an evolving tradition of municipal and civic architecture.

-Homepage image, clockwise from top left: Marine Company 9, photo: Paul Warchol, courtesy of Sage and Coombe Architects; Marine Company 1, photo: John Muggenborg, courtesy fo CR Studio; Ribbon-cutting at Marine Company 9; courtesy of the FDNY; the Three Forty Three performing a watershow, courtesy of the FDNY.
+Homepage image, clockwise from top left: Marine Company 9, photo: Paul Warchol, courtesy of Sage and Coombe Architects; Marine Company 1, photo: John Muggenborg, courtesy of CR Studio; Ribbon-cutting at Marine Company 9; courtesy of the FDNY; the Three Forty Three performing a watershow, courtesy of the FDNY.